Simplified filing of probationary period applications

 A candidate undertaking a probationary or training period (the “trainee”) must always present him or herself publicly as a trainee.
 Upon first meeting a client in person, the trainee must give the client a document, such as a business card, indicating:

-- The sectors or sector classes he or she is authorized to act in
+• The sectors or sector classes the trainee is authorized to act in

-- The name of the registrant he or she is acting on behalf of
+• The name of the registrant the trainee is acting on behalf of

-If the trainee deals otherwise than in person with the client, he or she must give the client the following:
+Any the trainee dealing otherwise than in person with a client must give the client the following:

-- The name of the registrant he or she is acting on behalf of
+• The name of the registrant the trainee is acting on behalf of

-The first time a trainee sends other documents, he must send any client who requests it the document given to clients when first meeting them in person.
+The first time a trainee sends other documents, the trainee must send any client who requests it the document given to clients when first meeting them in person.
 The rules of this guide apply, with the necessary modifications, to the trainee’s representations.

 The following section contains the questions most frequently asked by trainees about the probationary period: